Writers are spoiled for choice when it comes to free writing software, tools, and free writing apps.

 All you need to do is enter a few nouns, and it will produce a list of blog title ideas for you.

 It is such a handy tool to have when you are looking for new writing ideas.

 Do you need a cure for writer’s block?

-Even though it is an app primarily designed for bloggers to find headlines and titles, and not a genuine headline analyzer, writers can use it to discover new ideas for any pieces of writing.
+It is an app primarily designed for bloggers to find headlines and titles and not a genuine headline analyzer.
+But writers can use it to discover new ideas for any piece of writing.

-All you have to do is input your base words and then you can put together a working title for a new writing prompt.
+All you have to do is input your base word or words, and then you can select a working title for a new writing prompt.

-This must be one of my absolute favourite free writing aids.
-Once you have a blog or article title idea, run it through this app to see how effective it will be.
+Sharethrough must be my absolute favorite little app.
+Once you have a blog or article title idea, run it through this app to see how effective it will be in attracting readers’ attention.

 The app’s blurb says: “Like the lead paragraph in a news story or thesis in an essay, your headline is your one true sentence: the single most important asset for capturing attention in the feed.”

 Website Grader is a quick and easy app to help you improve your blog.